2024 Writing Award Finalists

 Genre: Sci-Fi

 I’m a former teacher from London, juggling my time between raising my three kids, caring for my disabled son, and writing in every spare moment of time I find.
-A lifelong SFF fan, I’ve written six fantasy and sci-fi novels.
-I’m currently redrafting the most recent of these to get it ready for the
+A lifelong SFF fan, I’ve written several fantasy and sci-fi novels.
+I’m currently querying my most recent novel: The Last Sky.
+Twelve years

 Genre: Contemporary Fiction